maddieemihle/credit-risk-classification/README.md

     * The model is effective at identifying high-risk loans, though it misses a small number of them.

 **Classification Report Analysis:**
+* Accuracy: 99%
 * Precision:
-    * For `low_risk` (0): 1.00 (perfect precision, no false positives).
+    * `low_risk` (0): 1.00 (perfect precision, no false positives).
-    * For `high_risk` (1): 0.84 (some false positives, but still strong).
+    * `high_risk` (1): 0.84 (some false positives, but still strong).

 * Recall:
-    * For `low_risk` (0): 0.99 (almost all healthy loans are correctly identified).
+    * `low_risk` (0): 0.99 (almost all healthy loans are correctly identified).
-    * For `high_risk` (1): 0.94 (most high-risk loans are correctly identified).
+    * `high_risk` (1): 0.94 (most high-risk loans are correctly identified).

 * F1-Score:
-    * For `low_risk` (0): 1.00 (excellent balance of precision and recall).
+    * `low_risk` (0): 1.00 (excellent balance of precision and recall).
-    * For `high_risk` (1): 0.89 (strong performance, though slightly lower than for healthy loans).
+    * `high_risk` (1): 0.89 (strong performance, though slightly lower than for healthy loans).

-**Overall Performance:**
+#### Machine Learning Model 2: Random Forest
+**Confusion Matrix Analysis:**
+* Healthy Loans (`0`):
+    * True Positives: 18,666
+    * False Negatives: 99
+    * The model performs exceptionally well in predicting healthy loans, with very few misclassifications.

+* High-Risk Loans (`1`):
+    * True Positives: 553
+    * False Negatives: 66
+    * The model is effective at identifying high-risk loans but misses more high-risk loans compared to Logistic Regression.

+**Classification Report Analysis:**
-* Accuracy: 99% (The model is highly accurate overall).
+* Accuracy: 99%
-* Macro Average: Indicates strong performance across both classes.
-    * Precision (0.92)
+* Precision:
+    * `low_risk` (0): 1.00 (perfect precision, no false positives for healthy loans).
+    * `high_risk` (1): 0.85 (strong precision, though slightly lower than Logistic Regression, indicating some healthy loans are misclassified as high-risk).
-    * Recall (0.97)
+* Recall:
+    * `low_risk` (0): 0.99 (almost all healthy loans are correctly identified)
+    * `high_risk` (1): 0.89 (slightly lower recall compared to Logistic Regression, meaning more high-risk loans are missed)
-    * F1-Score (0.94)
+* F1-Score:
-* Weighted Average: Precision, Recall, and F1-Score are all 0.99, reflecting the dominance of the `low_risk` class in the dataset.
+    * `low_risk` (0): 1.00 (excellent balance of precision and recall).
+    * `high_risk` (1): 0.87 (strong performance, though slightly lower than Logistic Regression)

 ## Summary
-The logistic regression model performed exceptionally well, achieving high accuracy, precision, and recall for both healthy and high-risk loans.
+Both models performed exceptionally well, achieving high accuracy and strong metrics for both `0` (healthy loans) and `1` (high-risk loans).
+However, there are some differences:

-It excelled at predicting healthy loans (`0`) with near-perfect precision and recall.
-For high-risk loans (`1`), the model demonstrated strong performance, with a recall of 94%, meaning it identified most high-risk loans correctly.
-However, the slightly lower precision (84%) indicates some healthy loans were misclassified as high-risk.
+* Logistic Regression:
+    * Achieved slightly higher recall (94%) for high-risk loans, meaning it identified more high-risk loans correctly.
+    * Slightly lower precision (84%) for high-risk loans, meaning it had more false positives compared to Random Forest.
+* Random Forest:
+    * Achieved slightly higher precision (85%) for high-risk loans, meaning it had fewer false positives.
+    * Slightly lower recall (89%) for high-risk loans, meaning it missed more high-risk loans compared to Logistic Regression.

+Again, the choice of the model depends on the business objective:
+* If minimizing false negatives (missing high-risk loans) is more critical, Logistic Regression is recommended due to its higher recall for high-risk loans.
+* If minimizing false positives (flagging healthy loans as high-risk) is more important, Random Forest is recommended due to its higher precision for high-risk loans.

-Overall, the logistic regression model is recommended for use in credit risk classification.
+Overall, the Logistic Regression is slightly better suited in credit risk classification.
 Its high accuracy and strong recall for high-risk loans make it a reliable tool for identifying risky loans.
-However, further improvements could focus on reducing false positives for high-risk loans to enhance precision.
+It should be noted that further improvements could focus on reducing false positives for high-risk loans to enhance precision.
 This would ensure fewer healthy loans are incorrectly flagged as high-risk, improving the model's overall utility for decision-making.
+However, the Random Forest model provides a strong alternative with comparable performance.

 ### Tools & Technologies Used
 * Visual Studio Code
 * Python
 * Pandas
-* Scikit-learn: train_test_split, LogisticRegression, StandardScaler, Confusion Matrix, and Classification Report
+* Scikit-learn: train_test_split, LogisticRegression, RandomForestClassifier StandardScaler, confusion_matrix, and classification_report
 * Jupyter Notebook

 ## References